Identifying the Lens Galaxy B1152+199 as a Ghostly Damped Lyman Alpha System by the Cosmic Origins Spectrograph

 First, it is unlikely that the lens has an extremely high metal-to-gas ratio, such that we only detect absorption signatures from the metals or dusts including the extinction, X-ray absorption, and metal absorption lines.
 Our 99\% \nh\ upper limit is four orders of magnitude below the expectation, and such an extreme metal-to-gas ratio is unprecedented.
 Physically, collisions will always bind and mix the atom/molecules of difference species, and creating a region devoid of hydrogen atoms but with only metals is difficult.
 Second, it is also unlikely that most hydrogen atoms are in the ionized state because of the signatures of cold ISM detected, the \OI, \CII, \MgI, and \MgII\ lines.
 In particular, the ionization potential for \MgI\ is 7.64\,eV lower than that for \HI\ (13.6\,eV) and the ionization potential for \OI\ (13.62\,eV) is comparable to that of \HI, while the O and Mg abundances are much lower.
-The \OI\ column density is measured to be $\sim 9\times10^{15}\,\cmsq$ for image A, and for Solar metallicity, the expected \HI\ column density is $\sim 10^{19}\,\cmsq$, three orders of magnitude above our 99\% limit.
+The \OI\ column density is measured to be $\sim 9\times10^{15}\,\cmsq$ for image A, and for Solar metallicity, the expected \HI\ column density is $\sim 10^{19}\,\cmsq$, three orders of magnitude above our 99\% limit for a galaxy with $\sigma > 200$~\kms, and two orders of magnitude above the 90\% limit for a low mass galaxy with $\sigma=100$~\kms.
 Thus, it is difficult to attribute the weak metal absorbers to a satellite galaxy associated with the lens.
 Image B has $\nh = 4.8\times10^{22}\,\cmsq$ from the X-ray spectrum, and this large amount of ISM is consistent with a late-type $L^*$ galaxy and is difficult to explain it in a satellite as well.